Is San Francisco Driving Its Families Away?

 RICHARD GONZALES: Suzie Williams is a designer of educational toys and mother of two.
 Not long ago, she and her husband were living in a small North Beach apartment when they had their first son.
 But when number two arrived, they decided they needed more space.

-Ms. SUZIE WILLIAMS (Toy Designer): And, you know, it's something that we thought: We are not going to leave the city.
+SUZIE WILLIAMS: And, you know, it's something that we thought: We are not going to leave the city.
 You know, everybody else is going to leave the city when they get kids, but we're not suburban people.

 GONZALES: So they bought a three bedroom condo with more space than they'd ever had before.
 But raising children in the city is harder than she had imagined.
 For example, she has to drive out of for neighborhood for school and childcare.
 On top of that, their mortgage is double what they paid in rent.
 And the neighborhood can be a little sketchy, she says.

-Dr. HANS JOHNSON (Demographer, Public Policy Institute of California): Something like this simply reflects the fact that San Francisco is a dense, older city with a housing stock that is not necessarily very favorable towards families.
+HANS JOHNSON: Something like this simply reflects the fact that San Francisco is a dense, older city with a housing stock that is not necessarily very favorable towards families.

-Mr. JASON RANDALL (Computer Engineer): In the front yard, we have cherry tomatoes, some basil.
+JASON RANDALL: In the front yard, we have cherry tomatoes, some basil.
 I've got a blackberry bush, as well.

 GONZALES: Jason Randall is a computer engineer and father of two.
 He's in his front yard in Oakland, tending to what he couldn't grow when renting a Victorian flat in San Francisco.

-Mr. ANTHONY SPIERS (Parking Garage Supervisor): I got a four bedroom, two-bath house for the same thing I was paying in rent.
+ANTHONY SPIERS: I got a four bedroom, two-bath house for the same thing I was paying in rent.
 I got a little more commute but it's nothing compared to the price that I was going to have to pay to live here in the city.

 GONZALES: It takes an annual salary of more than $200,000 to buy a median price home here, says Margaret Brodkin.
 She's the former head of the city's Department of Children, Youth and their Families.

-Ms. MARGARET BRODKIN (Former Executive Director, Department of Children, Youth and their Families, San Francisco): We have the best childcare policies, the best afterschool policies; we have one of the highest healthcare ratings for children in the country.
+MARGARET BRODKIN: We have the best childcare policies, the best afterschool policies; we have one of the highest healthcare ratings for children in the country.
 But it can't change the economics of the city.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.